 - Spring/Fall: T-shirts, rain jacket, light fleece, jeans and shorts

-- Summer: Light jacket, shorts, jeans, hiking pants, swimsuit and warm clothing for camping
+- Summer: Light jacket, T-shirt or tank top, shorts, jeans, hiking pants, swimsuit and warm clothing for camping

 2. Western Wear